 Greco Nero hails from Calabria and is often blended with Gaglioppo, a more well known variety from the region.
 Apparently it also produces great rose’ together with Greco Bianco.
-I don’t know if I have ever had a rose from Calabria but the idea of sitting on the above beach in Tropea with a nice glass of rose does appeal.
+I would love to be in Tropea now drinking a Rose’.

 The grape is often cultivated in the alberello style and prefers not very fertile soil such as those found in this hot Mediterranean climate. it is used in a variety of D.O.C. denominated wines from the provinces of Catanzaro and Crotone such as Donnici, Savuto, Pollino, and Melissa, among others.